Krungthai Bank: History

 As of February 2017, Krungthai has the largest number of domestic branches of any Thai bank, 1,210.

-In January 2018, Pao Tang was set its first launch and this service was made by Krungthai NEXT from Krungthai Bank.
-Pao Tang is a mobile payment and digital wallet.
+In January 2018, Krungthai NEXT and PaoTang was set its first launch and this service was made by Krungthai Bank.
+PaoTang is an opened application to all Thai citizens not only Krungthai’s customers, while Krungthai NEXT is limited to those who have Krungthai Bank accounts.
+PaoTang is a mobile payment and digital wallet.
 It lets the users make payments by using compatible phones and other devices.
-Moreover, it is an online platform that can help Thai receive money in all projects from the Thai Government.
+Moreover, it is an online platform that help Thai receive money in all projects from the Thai Government.

+As of May 2024, Krungthai Bank has 924 domestic branches, the largest number of any commercial bank in Thailand.
+It has 7,200 ATM machines around the country, ranked 4th behind SCB, BBL, and KBank respectively.

 Overseas branches

 The bank has branches in Phnom Penh and Siem Reap (sub-branch) in Cambodia, Vientiane in Laos, and Mumbai in India.
 The bank also has wholesale banking branches in Kunming, Los Angeles and Singapore.